 Why is this?
 Some evidence suggests gluten may reduce tryptophan levels in the brain.
 Tryptophan is an essential amino acid crucial for the production of serotonin and melatonin.
 Both neurotransmitters play a direct role in mood balance.
 Gluten may also affect the thyroid, which regulates hormones.
 Hormonal imbalance and mood imbalance go hand-in-hand.
 I suggest avoiding gluten and choosing complex, gluten-free grains like quinoa, buckwheat, and amaranth.

 3. Everything You've Heard About Caffeine is Wrong

 Although some research shows that caffeine may cause a temporary mood boost, continued use can reverse the effect and actually induce nervousness and anxiety.
-Most significantly, as a psychotropic drug, caffeine may block adenosine receptors in the brain and cause negative mental symptoms and mood depression for people who consume it regularly.
+Most significantly, caffeine may block adenosine receptors in the brain and cause negative mental symptoms and mood depression for people who consume it regularly.

 If you need more energy, sleep more, exercise more, and eat better food.

 4. Whole Foods Are Gold

 If you eat processed, prepackaged foods, don't be surprised if your mood suffers.
 Most of these foods are absent of minerals, vitamins, and antioxidants, all of which support brain health and mood.
 Whole foods are sorely lacking in the diets of most people and this stark truth is reflective of the current state of health in the United States.
 Conversely, whole foods are anything that hasn't been overly processed and don't have more than one ingredient.
 They're loaded with potent nutrients to support good health, such as:

 Omega-3 Fatty Acids